The Ancient Cities of the Silk Road Uzbekistan and Turkmenistan

 Free morning at leisure, later in the afternoon we drive to Darvaza flaming Gas Crater or the ‘mouth of hell’.
 En-route we visit some small Nomadic villages located in the Karakum desert.

 Enjoy the amazing views with picnic dinner.
 Later continue driving to Ashgabad.
+Overnight at hotel in Ashgabad.
+(BD)

 Day 06: Ashgabad visit